Photos featured may have been taken before COVID-19.

 Start with a bang (January to March)

 Then, immerse yourself in the most colourful Hindu festival of the year, Holi (also known as the “festival of colours” or the “festival of sharing love”).
 Join the revellers as they shower themselves in coloured powder and spread joy on the streets with music and dance.
+Multiple events abound across Singapore, but we recommend visiting Rang de Holi, which tends to take place on the sunny island resort of Sentosa.

 Shop and savour this summer (April to July)

 Another favourite Singaporean hobby is indulging in food.
-Join the festivities of Singapore’s extraordinary culinary scene at the Singapore Food Festival, where you can sample the diverse flavours that the country has to offer.
+Join the festivities of Singapore’s extraordinary culinary scene at the Singapore Food Festival, where you can sample the diverse flavours that our country has to offer.

 Play it cool (August to October)